Struct Methods

 }

-As you can see, in the test function, we called the health method on the instances of Hero and Villain without the prefix.
-The compiler will automatically associate the methods with the structs.
+In the test function, the health method is called directly on the Hero and Villain instances without the prefix, as the compiler automatically associates the methods with their respective structs.

 Aliasing an external module's method